-5. What happens if the power goes out?… After a power failure almost ruined a reception I did a few years ago, I bring a generator to every wedding now.
-If it can happen at the Super Bowl, it can happen at your wedding.
+5. Do you have a plan if the power goes out?… After a power failure almost ruined a reception I did back in 1998, I bring a generator to every wedding now.
+Backup equipment is also a must, and it should be on-site and not back at the office.

 6. Is this your full-time job?… Only 10% of all wedding DJs do this as a full-time career.
-This certainly should not be a deal-killer for most couples, but remember, DJs who have a full-time commitment to their wedding clients tend to invest more time in the planning process, and generally return calls and e-mails more promptly.
+This may not be a deal-killer for most couples, but remember, DJs who have a full-time commitment to their wedding clients tend to invest more time in the planning process, and generally return calls and e-mails more promptly.

-8. Can you give me any fun, unique ideas that will seperate my reception from the others I’ve attended?… Your DJ should be able to offer you suggestions for fun activities that can be incorporated into your reception from the wedding party introductions through the grand finale.
+8. Can you give me any fun, unique ideas that will seperate my reception from the others I’ve attended?… Your DJ should be able to offer you suggestions for personalized and customized activities that can be incorporated into your reception from the wedding party introductions through the grand finale.
 Based on their experience, they should have many unique ideas that will make your wedding an event your guests will never forget.

 9. Can I get in writing who my DJ will be?… If it is important to you that the DJ you met at your initial consultation is the same one that shows up on wedding day, consider asking for that DJ’s name to be on the contract.
 Some companies substitute DJs at the last minute – also known as the “bait and switch”.
 Furthermore, consider asking if your wedding will be the only one they will do that day.
 To make up for low prices, some DJs will even double-book dates!